Skip to content

 The point is not to memorize fee tables.
 It is to understand that Amazon's fees are a meaningful percentage of your selling price and they must be in your profitability model from day one.

 If you want to run these numbers for your specific product idea, we built a free profit forecast dashboard inside Flapen that calculates your chance of success, your P&L, and your cash flow.
 You can try it free.
-Link is in the description.

 Air Freight vs. Sea Freight: Match Your Shipping Method to Your Launch Phase